Flat Back Stitch Patterns| Simplify, Strengthen, Shine.

 Align all Palette sizes together

-You can secure the pieces in 2 ways:
+You can secure the pieces in 2 ways for flat back stitching::

 2. Option 2: Use Clover Clips to keep them steady.